Skip to main content

 Your code is zipped and uploaded

 The CLI collects all project files (excluding node_modules, .git, .env, and other non-essentials), compresses them into a ZIP archive, and uploads it to cloud storage.
-Archives are content-addressed by SHA-256 hash, so identical code across deploys is automatically deduplicated.
+This archive is content-addressed by SHA-256 hash and serves two purposes: it is the input for the image build in the next step, and it backs the source file browser in your project dashboard.

 2